ajmalfaiz/Covid-test/README.md

 The website is available at https://allstats.web.app

+You can login to app with fingent as username and password
 # Covid website build
 Build of the website will be available in the dist folder